samelamin/spark-bigquery/README.md

 The project was inspired by [spotify/spark-bigquery](https://github.com/spotify/spark-bigquery), but there are several differences and enhancements:

-* Use of the Structured Streaming API on Spark 2.1
+* Use of the Structured Streaming API

 * Use within Pyspark

+* Saving via Decorators

 * Allow saving to partitioned tables